rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 5:</b> Plot describes price distribution by car brand for each of the 16 most common car brands.</sub></i></p>
 <br>

+Figure 5 tells many stories about the price distribution of the different car brands displayed.
+Land Rover, Mercedes-Benz and Volvo stand out as some of the most expensive used cars brands, with Vauxhall and Renault the least expensive. beyond this the skew of each brand distribution tells of how varied their car offering is.
+The high skew brands such as Land Rover, Audi, BMW and Mercedes-Benz have a greater number of cars for sale beyond the 95th percentile and it can be deduced that these brands cater to the high-end car market as well as to their prime market between the 1st and 3rd interquartile ranges.
+The same cannot be said for brands like Mini, where the skew is much reduced.

 <br>
 <p align="center" width="100%">
 <kbd><img src="images/yearprice.png" width="1000"  /></kbd>
 </p>
 <p align="center"><i><sub><b>Figure 6:</b> Plot describes the average used car price by year produced.
-Blac confidence bounds at the top of each bar can be seen to grow wider as cars grow older due to a reduced number of cars for sale from each year.
+Black confidence bounds at the top of each bar can be seen to grow wider as cars grow older due to a reduced number of cars for sale from each year.
 The same effect can be seen for used cars from 2022.</sub></i></p>
 <br>

 <br>